eazytraining/openshift-administrator-training/tp4-deployment-app/README.md

 The script `s2i/sample-app-httpd/cleanall.sh` allows you to delete all the resources.

-## Application deployment through Gitops model.
+## Application deployment through Gitops model

 ### Operators installation